 Dealing with a boating accident often requires quick action and focus.
 The Florida boat accident lawyers at Rivkind Margulies & Rivkind, P.A. have handled thousands of maritime and boating injury cases, and we can affirm firsthand that it is never too early to report a boating accident and begin working to get compensation for injuries and damages.
-Our Miami maritime injury lawyers explain how long you have to report a boating accident and what to do after an injury.
+Our Miami maritime injury lawyers and Miami yacht accident lawyer explain how long you have to report a boating accident and what to do after an injury.

 How Long Do You Have to Report Boating Accidents in Florida?